Hermitian manifolds with semi-positive holomorphic sectional curvature: Introduction

 \btheorem Let $(X,\omega)$ be a compact Hermitian manifold with semi-positive holomorphic sectional curvature.
 If the holomorphic sectional curvature is not identically zero, then $X$ has Kodaira dimension $-\infty$.
 In particular, if $(X,\omega)$ has positive Hermitian holomorphic sectional curvature, then $\kappa(X)=-\infty$. \etheorem

 A complex manifold $X$ of complex dimension $n$ is called complex parallelizable if there exist $n$ holomorphic vector fields linearly independent everywhere.
 It is well-known that every complex parallelizable manifold has flat curvature tensor and so identically zero holomorphic sectional curvature.
-There are many non-K\"ahler complex parallelizable manifolds of the form $G/H$, where $G$ is a complex Lie group and $H$ a discrete co-compact subgroup.
-On the other hand, it is well-known that a complex parallelizable manifold is K\"ahler if and only if it is a torus (\cite[Corollary~2]{Wang}).
+There are many non-K\"ahler complex parallelizable manifolds of the form $G/H$, where $G$ is a complex Lie group and $H$ is a discrete co-compact subgroup.
+On the other hand, a compact complex parallelizable manifold is K\"ahler if and only if it is a torus (\cite[Corollary~2]{Wang}).
 Hence, a compact K\"ahler manifold $(X,\omega)$ with identically zero holomorphic sectional curvature must be a torus.

 As an application of Theorem \ref{main}, we obtain new examples of K\"ahler and non-K\"ahler manifolds which can not support Hermitian metrics with semi-positive holomorphic sectional curvature.

 \bcorollary Let $X$ be a Kodaira surface or a hyperelliptic surface.
 Then $X$ has nef tangent bundle, but $X$ does not admit a Hermitian metric with semi-positive holomorphic {sectional} curvature. \ecorollary